ruili4UCSD/CSE151A_WIN24_GROUP/README.md

 - "url": Same as above.
 - "similar_questions": Same as above.
 - "asked_by_faang":  This attributes just indicates whether the question was asked by faang or not.
 We thought it would be more useful to have “how many faang companies asked this question” instead of that for the prediction.
-- "companies": Some big companies might choose harder problems, we would transfer this column to numeric attributes "fanng_count" and "non_fanng_count" that can be used by model.
+- (standlization) "companies": Some big companies might choose harder problems, we would transfer this column to numeric attributes "fanng_count" and "non_fanng_count" that can be used by model.
-- "related_topics": Although there might be a correlation between this attribute and difficulty (topics associated with obscure concepts might be harder), dealing with this attribute involves NLP.
+- (standlization) "related_topics": There might be a correlation between this attribute and difficulty (topics associated with obscure concepts might be harder), since this is a String attributes, we need to standlization it.

 ### Data we need to standlization